trappaly/StressLess/docs/dev docs/typescript styling/prettier.md

 ## **Manually Running Prettier**

-If you need to format all files manually, run:
+If you need to format all files manually, at our project's root run:

 ```sh
 pnpm format